Thoughtbubbles: an Unsupervised Method for Parallel Thinking in Latent Space: Related Work

 \section{Related Work}

 \paragraph{Chain-of-Thought Approaches} Chain-of-thought \citep{weiChainofThoughtPromptingElicits2023} is a simple form of adaptive computation which uses natural-language-based autoregression with additional tokens to achieve thinking.
-Variants of this approach include simply supervising the output chain \citep{zhangSupervisedChainThought2024}, to replacing them with continuous traces \citep{haoTrainingLargeLanguage2024} or controlled non-adaptive filler tokens \citep{pfauLetsThinkDot2024}.
+Variants of this approach include simply supervising the output chain \citep{zhangSupervisedChainThought2024}, to replacing them with continuous traces \citep{haoTrainingLargeLanguage2024,zelikman2024quietstar} or controlled non-adaptive filler tokens \citep{pfauLetsThinkDot2024}.
 Unlike chain-of-thought, our method performs adaptive computation not with recurrence but parallel computation, improving efficiency as well as being able to be trained without additional supervision.

-\paragraph{Adaptive Computation} Methods vary to force a dynamic amount of computation from a neural model based on the problem.
-The oldest approaches involves explicitly forcing recurrence \citep{graves2016adaptive}, while modern LMs yield performance improvements through forcing very simple interventions to existing chain of thoughts \citep{muennighoffS1SimpleTesttime2025}, skipping or adding recurrent compute across layers without adding additional streams of computation \citep{dehghaniUniversalTransformers2019,csordasMoEUTMixtureofExpertsUniversal2024,chen2024skip,murty-etal-2023-pushdown,raposo2024mixture,kallini2024mrt5}, or---most similar to our approach---by adding additional residual streams when computation is needed \citep{herelThinkingTokensLanguage2024,goyalThinkYouSpeak2024,sun2025enhancing}.
-Unlike prior art, our method removes the need to insert latent tokens explicitly during training or inference, but still gives the ability to gain additional streams of computation through latent residual streams.
+\looseness=-1 \paragraph{Adaptive Computation} Methods vary to force a dynamic amount of computation from a neural model based on the problem.
+The oldest approaches involves explicitly forcing recurrence \citep{graves2016adaptive}, while modern LMs yield performance improvements through forcing very simple interventions to existing chain of thoughts \citep{muennighoffS1SimpleTesttime2025}, skipping or adding recurrent compute across layers without adding additional streams of computation \citep{dehghaniUniversalTransformers2019,murty-etal-2023-pushdown,csordasMoEUTMixtureofExpertsUniversal2024,chen2024skip,raposo2024mixture,kallini2024mrt5}, or by adding additional residual streams when computation is needed \citep{herelThinkingTokensLanguage2024,goyalThinkYouSpeak2024,sun2025enhancing}.
+Our method removes the need to insert latent tokens explicitly during training or inference, but still gives the ability to gain additional streams of computation through latent residual streams.

 \paragraph{Analysis of Latent Computation} There's a large and robust literature on the complexity-theoretic power of transformers.
 Results have shown the limited expressive power of standard transformer computation \citep{merrill-sabharwal-2023-parallelism}, and the additional power that chain-of-thought or even padding tokens add to the computation \citep{merrillExactExpressivePower2025,londonPauseTokensStrictly2025}.
 Work has also shown the limitations given by single special-token thinking approaches that are not input adaptive \citep{vennam2024rethinking}.
 Prior work have also shown through techniques in intepretability that even simple chain of thought computation carries implicit intermediate computation similar to depth-bounded recurrence \citep{brinkmannMechanisticAnalysisTransformer2024a}.
 We also demonstrate here the power of adaptive latent computation in our work by demonstrating its superior performance even against computation matched baselines; furthermore, we demonstrate that we are indeed performing additional computation in ``decisive'' high entropy tokens, in line with prior analyses \citep{wang2025beyond}.